 Vivofit jr has a high-resolution, sunlight-readable display and will monitor kids’ steps, sleep and active time.
 There’s a move bar on the display, too, to remind them how much more they need to move to reach their 60-minute daily play goal.
 The watch face also tells the time and date and you can customise it with your child’s name.

-There are various motivational features including educational mobile adventures, and family step challenges to get the parents off the sofa.
+There are various motivational features including educational mobile adventures and family step challenges to get the parents off the sofa.
 As kids reach their daily 60-minute activity goals, fun facts and a mobile adventure trail are unlocked.

 Parents will be happy to know, they can assign their child chores to do around the house and vívofit jr will alert the child when they need to complete them.
-These can be set up to recur daily or even weekly — perfect for children who need reminders to brush their teeth and make their beds.
+These can be set up to recur daily or even weekly — perfect for children who need reminders to brush their teeth or make their beds.
 Kids can even earn virtual coins for every task you assign, which they can then use to redeem in-app rewards.